AstragoDE/AstragoDE/README.md

 </p>
 <br>

 Hi, I am AstragoDE.

-I'm a student living in Germany and I like to program stuff.
+I'm a computer science student from Germany and I like programming stuff.

 ## My skills 🎯